12 Apr The Dismal Maw

 Nathan leaned over the pond and extended his arm to reach.
 The hand snapped forward and seized him.
 James smile withered.
 Thick pain welled from his wrist and twisted like an Indian burn.
 The grip plunged his hand into the black water.
 A paralyzing chill kissed his cut palm, as though his veins were becoming icicles.
 In his mind he yelled let me go, but his voice box shriveled.

 His free hand snatched wildly in the air for anything solid enough to cling to.
 Freezing pain was prodding his submerged arm and climbing higher.
 This had to be a prank, a sick prank that a weird boy played on strangers.
 His roaming fingers caught something coarse and flakey.
 The drooping tree!
 He bent and dug his nails into the bark.
-With a good yank he managed to wretch his arm out of the murk.
+With a good yank he managed to wrench his arm out of the murk.
 Then he saw what had hold of him and felt his mind derail.
 What followed out was a cluster of branchlike tentacles, noosed around his arm.
 They resembled vines that were dripping and dead.

 The rotten smell from their smooth gluey membranes induced vomit.
 Mental paralysis set in.
 His sanity untethered and drifted to freedom, somewhere far away from this.